Finding a Top Financial Advisor Firm in Louisville, Kentucky

 Anthony Christensen is the founder, sole owner and president of the firm.
 He has more than 20 years of financial industry experience.
 Prior to founding Access Wealth, Christensen was an associate vice president at Morgan Stanley.

 This firm generally employs fundamental analysis when selecting individual stocks for your portfolio.
-Fundamental analysis considers the investment issuer’s price-to-earnings ratio, dividend yields, growth rate-to-price earnings ratio, financial strength ratio and more.
-Your portfolio will consist not only of individual stocks, but mutual funds, ETFs, individual bonds and alternative investments.
+Fundamental analysis considers the investment issuer’s price-to-earnings ratio, dividend yields, growth-rate-to-price-earnings ratio, financial strength ratio and more.
+Your portfolio will consist not only of individual stocks, but mutual funds, exchange-traded funds (ETFs), individual bonds and alternative investments.